English | Español

 Cattle will eat more and show reproductive activity during the cooler evenings.
 If possible, do not interfere with their comfort during this time.

-Make note of any compromised cattle.
+Make a note of any compromised cattle.
 Cattle that are sick, lame, heavy, weak, recently calved, or newly purchased are all at high risk for heat stress.
 Watch these cattle closely for signs of heat stress and take extra precautions to cool them down if needed.

-Cattle will congregate around the waterer to capture evaporative cooling coming off the water.
+Cattle will congregate around the waterer to capture evaporative cooling from the water.
 This leads to manure build-up and flies around the waterers.
 Remove manure build-up around water tanks and locate the tanks in a high, dry area.
 If puddling occurs at the base of the water tank, move the water tank to higher ground.

 During hot and humid weather, the temperature inside the trailer is much higher than the outside temperature.
 Avoid transporting cattle in moderate to severe THI conditions.
 Monitor the weather forecast and plan accordingly.
 If possible, postpone transport until cooler and less humid weather arrives.

-Checklist Hot Weather Factors
+Checklist Hot Weather Factors (Source: Beef Quality Assurance)

 - Extreme heat conditions exist when temperature and humidity are at levels in which they create a heat index greater than or equal to 100ºF.
-Heat index levels 100ºF or greater pose a significant health risk to stressed cattle.
+Heat index levels of 100ºF or greater pose a significant health risk to stressed cattle.
 Avoid transporting cattle in extreme heat conditions.

 - Consider placing fewer cattle on the trailer during hot weather.